systemslab/popper-paper/main.md

     to an academic article;
   * Popper: a convention for writing academic articles and associated experiments following the OSS model; and
-  * A use case detailing the application of Popper to a research project in the distributed storage systems domain.
+  * GasssyFS: a scalable in-memory file system that adheres to the Popper convention.

 Our use case highlights the ability of re-executing experiments on multiple platforms with minimal effort, and how automated performance